centralnicgroup-public/rtldev-middleware-documentation/_includes/whmcs.md

 We are doing our best to push your business to satisfaction.
 We don't care about your number of domains - customer is king!

-### RRPproxy / Key-Systems
+### CentralNic Reseller / Key-Systems

-RRPproxy is one of the leading reseller platforms worldwide for domains and internet related services.
-RRPproxy’s products are designed for resale and can be easily integrated into retail systems through various API gateways and web interfaces.
+CentralNic Reseller is one of the leading reseller platforms worldwide for domains and internet related services.
+CentralNic Reseller’s products are designed for resale and can be easily integrated into retail systems through various API gateways and web interfaces.
 Customer management is easy through an advanced subreseller system, an SMS tool and an integrated billing engine.

-The Team at HEXONET also maintains its own version of the RRPproxy Registrar Module (aka. `Key-Systems`) which should be used _instead_ of the WHMCS built-in Module.
+The Team at HEXONET also maintains its own version of the CentralNic Reseller Registrar Module (aka. `Key-Systems`) which should be used _instead_ of the WHMCS built-in Module.
 The above information applies also here, except the availability of additional Modules and Widgets.

-The RRPproxy Registrar Module does **not** support Premium Domain Names right now, use the [HEXONET]({{ "docs/cnic/whmcs/#hexonet--ispapi" | relative_url }}) one instead.
+The CentralNic Reseller Registrar Module does **not** support Premium Domain Names right now, use the [HEXONET]({{ "docs/cnic/whmcs/#hexonet--ispapi" | relative_url }}) one instead.

 ### TPP WholeSale